btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 With the custodian wallet plugin, you can directly, out of your BTCPay Server, send the amounts of bitcoin necessary to the exchange and convert them into fiat (i.e. for paying your suppliers).

 To get custodian wallets into your BTCPay Server, we must first enable experimental features in Server Settings.
 Underneath the Policies tab, scroll down to Maintenance Settings, tick the box in front of "enable experimental features'' and save the server settings at the bottom.
-Now, in the left menu bar of BTCPay Server, you'll find "add custodian" below your Bitcoin and Lightning wallet.
+Now, in the left menu bar of BTCPay Server, you'll find "Add custodian" below your Bitcoin and Lightning wallet.
 However, before we can add the custodian, you must install the Kraken plugin.
 Find "Manage plugins” in the left menu bar and install the Kraken plugin, your BTCPay Server will ask for a restart.

-After installing the Kraken plugin, click "add custodian"; the only option available so far is Kraken.
+After installing the Kraken plugin, click "Add custodian"; the only option available so far is Kraken.
 Select that and click continue.
 Stay calm about the warnings; the plugin tries to connect immediately.
 Fill out the fields as instructed, and you should be set up with the Kraken custodian wallet plugin!
 For non-technical shopkeepers, all features can be automated using Zapier.
 Using the new custodian account framework, plugin developers are now able to code their own plugins and add support for exchanges and other custodians, like brokers or online payment systems to BTCPay Server.
 Wouter Samaey, who developed the custodian account framework, and the Kraken plugin, aims to keep adding more exchanges in the future.
 We welcome any developer to help expand the library of possible exchanges!

 ![](/images/btcpay1-9-0-custodian.jpg)